 We were both smitten.

 My spouse noticed it first.
-We were sitting on the runway waiting for the airplane to take off when she handed me a section of the newspaper and said “look at this.”.
+We were sitting on the runway waiting for the airplane to take off when she handed me a section of the newspaper and said: “look at this.”
 It was an article about the Bowlus Road Chief and the effort by the Longs to reintroduce the camping trailer.
 We were both smitten.
 While we had been taking our children camping ever since they were young, it was tent camping from the trunk of a minivan.
-We loved camping, but now that our 3 children were nearly launched I had grown a bit tired of the all the work involved in breaking down camp.
+We loved camping, but now that our 3 children were nearly launched I had grown a bit tired of all the work involved in breaking down camp.
 We reached a stage where we would hike and visit parks but stay in a hotel or rent an AirBnB.

-Only two years hence, and we constantly look for opportunities to use our camper.
+Two years hence, we constantly look for opportunities to use our Bowlus Road Chief.
 Instead of renting at the beach, we camped near the Delaware shore.
 When one of my children graduated from graduate school in Cambridge MA, we camped outside of Boston and then spent a long weekend on Cape Cod.
 We have taken long weekends near our home in Maryland and have taken longer trips to Shenandoah National Park.
 Last summer we spent time in Acadia National Forest in Maine followed by two weeks in several of the Canadian National Parks in Nova Scotia.
 We circled the Nova Scotia peninsula and then took a high-speed ferry from Yarmouth NS to Portland ME.
 This summer another child is graduating from college and we have already booked campsites outside Denver, CO.
-From there we are planning a a trip to Lassen Volcanic National Park in California, and then Lake Tahoe, by way of San Francisco.
+From there we are planning a trip to Lassen Volcanic National Park in California, and then Lake Tahoe, by way of San Francisco.

 We have learned what is important to pack and what is not; how to negotiate the trailer with our 80 lb. dog, and how to handle frozen food.
-Backing up was the scary part, particularly since the trailer turns on a dime, but by the end of last summer, for the first time, I was able to back up a long and straight driveway, without having to make and adjustments, on the first attempt.
+Backing up was the scary part, particularly since the trailer turns on a dime, but by the end of last summer, for the first time, I was able to back up a long and straight driveway, without having to make any adjustments, on the first attempt.